The best way to prepare before you head out on the trail, is to go through a checklist of the 10 essentials for kids.

 Most kids love carrying their own backpack and we’ve always encouraged our son to do so, especially on day hikes.

-If you’re heading out on the trails with your family anytime soon, plan ahead with our suggestions for the ten essentials for kids who love to hike.
+If you’re going to hit the trail with your family anytime soon, plan ahead with our suggestions for the ten essentials for kids who love to hike.

 What are the 10 Essentials?